pmclinn/private_browser/README.md

 ## Why Use This

+- Safer place to open risky links and attachments
+- Keeps websites away from your Windows files and apps
-- Run Firefox in a container, not on your Windows desktop
+- Nothing from a site gets installed on your PC
-- Only two folders are exposed to the container: a profile folder and a downloads folder
-- No privileged container; `no-new-privileges` is enabled
-- Defaults to private browsing (no history, no disk cache, session-only cookies)

-This is about isolating web pages from your PC’s filesystem and apps, not about anonymity.
+- Your bookmarks and add-ons still save inside the sandbox
+- Private by default: no history, no saved logins or cache after you close it
+- Easy to use: start/stop with a couple of double‑clicks

+This protects your PC from websites; it does not make you anonymous on the internet.

 ## Requirements